mopugh/typora/programming_notes/ElementsOfProgrammingInterviewsInPython.md

 Can represent a permutation by an array such that P[i] represents the index that element P[i] gets mapped to, e.g. P = [2,0,1,3] applied to A = [a,b,c,d]  is [b, c, a, d].

-*Task* Given an array of n elements and a permutation P, apply P to A.
+*Task*: Given an array of n elements and a permutation P, apply P to A.

 *Solution*: Given additional storage, the problem is easy as you just iterate and assign to a new array B: B[P[i]] = A[i].
 To do it in place, notice that any permutation can be created by a collection of independent cyclic permutations.